C++ API Reference

 Packages a cell into a zip archive.

-This function collects all files required to execute the planner with the specified cell and packages them into a zip file at the given output path.
+This function collects all files required to run the motion planner with the specified cell and packages them into a zip file at the given output path.

 Throws if the specified cell does not exist, if the output file already exists, or if the parent folder of the output path does not exist.